Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 4. Oral food challenge: This involves consuming a small amount of the suspected allergenic food under medical supervision to see if an allergic reaction occurs.

 It's important to note that food allergy tests are not always 100% accurate and should be interpreted by a healthcare provider.
 In addition, food allergy tests should not be used to diagnose food intolerances, which are different from food allergies and involve a different part of the immune system.
-If you suspect you have a food allergy, it's important to speak with your healthcare provider for proper diagnosis and treatment.
+If you suspect you have a food allergy, it's significant to speak with your healthcare provider for proper diagnosis and treatment.

 Treatment after Eating Mouldy Food